-- XII.
-Make your own list of word-processing capabilities and compare it with your partner. - XIII.Look at the words in the box and complete the following sentences with them.
+XII.
+Make your own list of word-processing capabilities and compare it with your partner.

+XIII.Look at the words in the box and complete the following sentences with them.
 Use the information in the text or dictionary if necessary.

-type style WYSIWYG formal indent font menu justification mail n nerging

-- 1. stands for 'What you see is what you get'.
-It means that your printout will precisely match what you see on the screen. - 2. refers to the process by which the space between the words in a line is divided evenly to make the text flush with both left and right margins. - 3.
-You can change font by selecting the font name and point size from the . - 4. refers to a distinguishing visual characteristic of a typeface, 'italic:', for example is a that may be used with a number of typefaces. - 5.
-The menu of a word processor allows you to set margins, page numbers, spaces between columns and paragraph justifications. - 6. enables you to combine two files, one containing names and addresses and the other containing a standard letter. - 7.
-An is the distance between the beginning of a line and the left margin, or the end of a line and the right margin.
-Indented text is usually narrower than text without .
+type style WYSIWYG formal indent font menu justification mail merging 1. stands for 'What you see is what you get'.
+I means that your printout will precisely match what you see on the screen.
+2. 1 between the words in a line is divided evenly to make the text flush with both left and right margins.
+You can change font by selecting the font name and point size from the refers to a distinguishing visual characteristic of a typeface, 'italic:', for example is a that may be used with a number of typefaces.
+5. The menu of a word processor allows you to see margins, page numbers, spaces between columns and paragraph justifications.
+6. enables you to combine two files, one containing names and addresses and the other containing a standard letter.
+7. An is the distance between the beginning of a line and the left margin, or the end of a line and the right margin Indented text is usually narrower than text without .